openglsdl/datum-stack-k8s/README.md

 Also be sure to configure a volume claim template that matches your environment.

-See `deploy/datum/overlays/dev` and `deploy/knots/overlays/dev` for a full overlay example.
+See `deploy/datum/overlays/example-dev` and `deploy/knots/overlays/example-dev` for overlay examples.

 ### 3. Setup your datum and knots config files
 - Place datum_gatway_config.json in `deploy/datum/base/datum_gatway_config.json`
 - Place bitcoin.conf in `deploy/knots/base/bitcoin.conf`

 ### 4. Verify that your kustomize overlay generates valid configuration
 ```
 $ kubectl kustomize /path/to/your/overlay
 ```